MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-printer-custom-usb-interface.md

 ## Architecture Decisions

 The **3DPrintService** windows service is used to load and invoke specific defined APIs in partner-provided DLLs during a print workflow.
 These APIs will allow for communication with the printer.
-We will be creating the following KMDF USB Filter driver packages on Windows Update which will be available for install via PnP for a supported 3D printer:

-    - KMDF USB Filter driver: the KMDF driver will be responsible for installing partner software and creating a a 3D printer device node.
-The KMDF driver will be published by partners on Windows Update.
+The KMDF USB Filter driver packages are published on Windows Update for installing via PnP for a supported 3D printer.
+The KMDF driver installs partner software and creates a 3D printer device node.
 The 3D printer device node is installed using a partner-published v4 print driver from Windows Update.

 ## Packaging Decisions

 ### Binaries and Binary Dependencies

 The architectue uses a driver published by the hardware manufacturer on Windows Update.
 This driver includes the following Microsoft-provided redistributable binaries and their dependencies:

     - 3dmon.dll

     - 3dprintservice.exe

     - ms3dprintusb.sys

 #### Kernel mode USB filter driver